wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

 Here is the output in a notification that was triggered by the alert firing.
-Notice that the other content is suppressed.
 {% raw %}
 ```handlebars
 Alert is firing!